gpetuhov/AndroidInterview/README.md

 * What’s your favorite part about bringing a new product to the market?
 * Tell me about the project you’re proud of
 * Tell me about the time when you had to deal with an unexpected issue
+* Why did you choose this technology or programming language for the project?

 Use STAR framework